Zou Meirong: Under–18

-Zou Meirong made her junior international debut for China in 2018.
+Zou made her junior international debut for China in 2018.
 She represented the national U–18 team at the Youth Olympic Games in Buenos Aires, where she won a bronze medal.

 National team

-In 2021, Meirong made her international debut for China.
+In 2021, Zou made her international debut for China.
 She represented her country at the Asian Champions Trophy in Donghae, winning a bronze medal.

-She didn't represent the national team again until 2023.
+She did not represent the national team again until 2023.
 She appeared during season four of the FIH Pro League, as well as in a test series against Australia in Perth.
 Later that year she won her first gold medal with the national team, taking home the title at the Asian Games in Hangzhou.
-A month after the Asian Games, Meirong also won bronze at the Asian Champions Trophy in Ranchi.
+A month after the Asian Games, Zou also won bronze at the Asian Champions Trophy in Ranchi.

-In 2024, Meirong has represented China in season five of the FIH Pro League and at the International Festival of Hockey in Perth.
+In 2024, Zou has represented China in season five of the FIH Pro League and at the International Festival of Hockey in Perth.